Sex and IBD: Top, Bottom, Vers, Oral, Vaginismus, Pelvic Floor Dysfunction and More

 • This one is going to be a little more specific to you and your situation!

-• As with above, the usual suspects like Chlamydia, gonorrhea, syphilis, herpes, and HIV and HPV can all be transferred through oral-vaginal and oral-vulva sex
+• As with above, the usual suspects like Chlamydia, gonorrhea, syphilis, herpes simplex virus, and HIV and HPV can all be transferred through oral-vaginal and oral-vulva sex

 • Make sure you are practicing safe sex and being smart about what you are doing. #MakeSmartChoices